paulAlexSerban/prj--personal-portfolio--v1/docs/arch docs/02 - adl - architectural decision log.md

 **Status:** Accepted

+### ADR 008: Styling with SCSS

+**Context:** The project required a more maintainable and scalable approach to styling.
+CSS was initially used, but SCSS was introduced to leverage features like variables, nesting, and mixins.

+**Decision:** Use SCSS for styling instead of plain CSS.

+**Consequences:**

+- Positive: Improved maintainability and scalability of styles.
+- Positive: Easier to manage design tokens (e.g., colors, typography).
+- Negative: Requires additional build step to compile SCSS to CSS.
+- Risk: Developers need to be familiar with SCSS syntax.

+**Status:** Accepted

+### ADR 009: Transpiling with Babel

+**Context:** The project uses modern JavaScript (ES6+), which may not be supported in all browsers.
+Babel was introduced to ensure compatibility.

+**Decision:** Use Babel to transpile ES6+ JavaScript to ES5.

+**Consequences:**

+- Positive: Ensures compatibility with older browsers.
+- Positive: Allows the use of modern JavaScript features.
+- Negative: Adds a build step, increasing complexity.
+- Risk: Requires maintaining Babel configuration.

+**Status:** Accepted

 This architectural documentation provides the foundation for detailed system design and implementation.
 It should be reviewed and updated as the project evolves.